 Analysis: The Annual 2018 Care Advocate Audits Inter-Rater Reliability results were 99%.
-The quarterly (reported one quarter in arrears) MD Peer Review Audit results for Q2, 2019 were 95%.
+This is reported annually.
+The quarterly (reported one quarter in arrears) MD Peer Review Audit results for Q3, 2019 were 98% which met the goal of ≥88%.

+Barriers: Based on the above analysis, no barriers were identified.
 Opportunities and Interventions: No opportunities for improvement were identified.